Institute for Philanthropy

-The Institute for Philanthropy is a not-for-profit organisation which provides information and educational programmes to philanthropists and to charitable organizations.
+The Institute for Philanthropy is a not-for-profit organisation which provides information and educational programmes to philanthropists and charitable organizations.
 Originally established in 2000 by Hilary Browne-Wilkinson, a former solicitor at University College London, the Institute currently operates from offices in London and New York.

 The Institute carries out research about charitable organizations and charitable tax law, and provides advice to potential donors on the efficient utilisation of funding.

 The Institute works to increase effective philanthropy in the United Kingdom and internationally, by raising awareness and understanding of philanthropy, providing donor education and building donor networks.

 Programmes

-The Institute has developed several international philanthropy programmes:
+The Institute has developed several international philanthropy programmes.